-Where the deceased has no surviving partner, direct descendants (e.g. children and grandchildren), parents, siblings (or their direct descendants) or grandparents, then the deceased artist's surviving aunts and uncles are entitled to the whole estate in equal shares.
-If an aunt or uncle of the deceased has died, leaving surviving children, then any cousins of the deceased artist are entitled to the share of the estate that would have gone to their parent.
-If the deceased is not survived by any aunts and uncles but is survived by the direct descendants of an aunt and uncle, then the intestate estate will be distributed to those descendants as if they were the direct descendants of the deceased artist.
+Where the deceased has no surviving spouse or domestic partner, direct descendants (e.g. children and grandchildren), parent, sibling (or their direct descendants) or grandparent, the deceased artist's surviving aunts and uncles are entitled to the whole estate (in equal shares).
+If an aunt or uncle of the deceased has died, leaving surviving children (the artist's cousins), then any cousins of the deceased artist are entitled to the share of the estate that would have gone to their parent.

+If the deceased is not survived by any aunts and uncles but is survived by the direct descendants of the aunt and uncle (e.g. the artist's cousins), the intestate estate will be distributed to those cousins as if they were the children of the deceased artist.

-Where there is no next of kin as described above, the estate is described as 'bona vacanti' and the intestate estate will belong to the Australian Capital Territory.
-The public trustee must hold the estate for the Territory for six years after the death of the intestate, after which the trustee must sell the estate and pay the proceeds to the Territory.6 This could happen even though the artist is survived by children adopted under traditional law - they would have no entitlement to share in the estate.
+Where there is no next of kin as described above, the estate is described as 'bona vacanti' and the intestate estate will belong to the State of South Australia.
+This could happen even though the artist is survived by children adopted under traditional law - they would have no entitlement to share in the estate.

-More details about the rules for distributing an intestate estate are set out in Part 6 of the Act, and are summarised in Schedule 1 of this Kit.
+More details about the rules for distributing an intestate estate are set out in Part 3A of the Act, and are summarised in Schedule 1 of this Kit.